 From the plant to the package

-The coffee we drink every day is the last step on a fascinating trip around the world, the result of a long process with roots in history and experience.
+The coffee we drink every day represents the final step in a fascinating voyage around the world, the result of a long process with deep roots in history and experience.

 The coffee plant

 Green coffee beans are roasted at 200-230 degrees centigrade for about ten minutes.
-This process plays a particularly important role in determining the flavour, aroma and typical dark colourof the coffee.
+The roasting process plays a particularly important role in determining the flavour, aroma and typical dark colour of the coffee.
 In Italy, where people prefer a bolder flavour, coffee is roasted at higher temperatures than in other countries.